 How to Prune Houseplants

-When pruning, trimming and maintaining your indoor plants, have you ever wondered how much snipping and cutting back is really necessary?
-Are your houseplants looking less than stellar, but you’re afraid to prune them for fear of overdoing it and killing them?
+When pruning houseplants, have you ever wondered how much snipping and cutting back is really necessary?
+Are your houseplants looking less than stellar, but you’re afraid to trim them back for fear of overdoing it and killing them?
 Well fear not, we’ll teach you how to prune houseplants so that your little green friends look lush and healthy all year long.

 How to Prune Houseplants: